cassiano/memoize-ts/README.md

 console.log(fibonacci(40))
 ```

-### New methods available for managing the internal cache:
+### Methods provided for managing the internal cache:

 - getCache(): returns the internal cache (currently implemented as an array), for inspection
 - clearAll(): purges the entire cache